SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-elevated-privileges.md

     	Console.WriteLine("Error in execution: " + ex.Message);
     }

-- When using the AllowAppOnlyPolicy keep in mind it only works in Provider-hosted SharePoint Add-ins.
+- When using the AllowAppOnlyPolicy, keep in mind it only works in Provider-hosted SharePoint Add-ins.
 - AllowAppOnlyPolicy does not execute code on behalf of a user and therefore may not be appropriate for all scenarios.
 - Service accounts are defined in SharePoint.
-	+ In an Office 365 tenancy, depending what functionality your code requires have, the service accounts may need an Office 365 license assigned to them.
+	+ In an Office 365 tenancy, depending what functionality your code requirements have, the service accounts may need an Office 365 license assigned to them.
 	+ You can create service accounts on a per SharePoint Add-in basis, or use a single account for all SharePoint Add-ins.
 	+ Create clear and descriptive names for the service accounts so you can easily track the operations they perform.